United States Army Signal Corps: Cold War

 The development of new equipment, however, placed requirements on the Signal Corps to provide increased numbers of trained electronics personnel to work in the fire control and guided missiles firing battery systems.
 To meet this need, Signal Corps Training Units—the 9614th and 9615th—were established at Aberdeen, Maryland and Redstone Arsenal in Alabama.
-These units provided instruction on electronics equipment used in the anti-aircraft artillery and guided missile firing systems.
+These units provided instruction on electronics equipment used in the antiaircraft artillery and guided missile firing systems.

 Following the arrest of the Julius and Ethel Rosenberg in 1950, two former Fort Monmouth scientists, Joel Barr and Alfred Sarant, defected to the Soviet Union.
 On 31 August 1953, having received word of possible subversive activities from Fort Monmouth's commanding general, Kirke B. Lawton, the Chairman of the Permanent Subcommittee on Investigations (PSI), Senator Joseph McCarthy, suspected a spy ring still existed in the Signal Corps labs.
 At first, McCarthy conducted his hearings behind closed doors, but opened them to the public on 24 November 1953.
 Extensive Congressional hearings were continued in 1955 under the chairmanship of Senator John McClellan of Arkansas.

-In the 1950s the Army Pictorial Service produced a series of television programs called The Big Picture that were often aired on American television.
+In the 1950s, the Army Pictorial Service produced a series of television programs called The Big Picture that were often aired on American television.
 The last episode was produced in 1971.

 On 18 December 1958, with Air Force assistance, the Signal Corps launched its first communications satellite, Project SCORE, demonstrating the feasibility of worldwide communications in delayed and real-time mode by means of relatively simple active satellite relays.

-The Vietnam War's requirement for high-quality telephone and message circuits led to the Signal Corps' deployment of tropospheric-scatter radio links that could provide many circuits between locations more than 200 miles apart.
+The Vietnam War's requirement for high-quality telephone and message circuits led to the Signal Corps' deployment of troposcatter radio links that could provide many circuits between locations more than 200 miles apart.
 Other developments included the SYNCOM satellite communications service, and a commercial fixed-station system known as the Integrated Wideband Communications System, the Southeast Asia link in the Defense Communications System.